semantic-flow/weave/documentation/weave/index.md

 ### Usage

-- weave (default): interactive prompt to create config file if none present, and add inclusions
+- weave setup: interactive prompt to create config file if none present, and add inclusions
-- weave verify: lists all inclusions and their statuses (active, present, current) and copy strategies, in order ; ensure sparse checkout settings are correct;
+- weave inclusions list: lists all inclusions and their statuses (active/inactive, present/missing, current/ahead/behind/divergent) and copy strategies, in order but grouped by active/inactive;
+- weave inclusions verify: output status "ready to weave", "not ready"
+  - maybe suggest "--ignore-missing" and "repos prepare" if needed
+  - check remote inclusions for availability
+  - check local dirs for existence
+- weave inclusions prepare:
+  - do repos prepare, plus...
+  - create local inclusion dirs if not present
+  - create dest dir if not present, ensure writability
+  - maybe not needed?
-- weave repos list: lists configured repos including their "active" status and whether they're behind their origin (and eventually, whether a pull would produce any conflicts)
+- weave repos list: lists configured repos including their "active" status and whether they're behind their origin
+- weave repos verify: checks whether repos are ready for build (and eventually, whether a pull would produce any conflicts)
+  - ensure sparse checkout settings are good
+  - if collisions, suggest global "--ignore-collisions"
+  - each git inclusion can have "--ignore-behind", "--ignore-ahead", "--ignore-divergent"
+  - "--ignore-checkout-consistency"
 - weave repos pull: pull latest for all configured repos
 - weave repos push: pull and then, if no conflicts, push all repos
 - weave repos checkout: for missing repos, initialize if necessary and perform